jamestingedwards/a-day-in-the-life/README.md

 ###Additional challenges

 Want a quick taste of Ruby or C#?
 Try [this challenge](roman-numerals.md).
 We're going to build a cypher for turning integers into Roman Numerals.
 Now if tht doesn't sound useful in your everyday life then you're doing something wrong!

+Also, if you like the idea of being an editor for a day, check out the [My Stuff Challenge](my-stuff.md)

 ###Life beyond A Day in the Life